bmanders716/bmanders716.github.io/cookbook.md

 Beef Tea.

-_Ingredients_--1†lb. of rump or beef steak.
+_Ingredients_--1‡¨¢. of rump or beef steak.
-               1Ω pint of cold water.
+               1Ì†∞int of cold water.

 _Method._--Cut the steak into small pieces, and put them into a jar with the water; tie a piece of paper over the top.